 Types of 3D Modeling: Initial Dive

-Today creating 3D models has become an extremely common area and many people do not even realize how closely their life is connected with 3D content.
-And certainly, few people think about how many types of 3D modeling exist.
+Today, creating 3D models has become an extremely common area, and many people do not even realize how closely their lives are connected with 3D content.
+And certainly few people think about how many types of 3D modeling exist.
 But this is a very interesting topic not only for 3D modelers.
 So, head on to new knowledge.
-By the way, all of the following types of modeling can be used both separately and in a complex manner.
+By the way, all of the following types of modeling can be used both individually and in combination.

-If a detailed development of an object aka high-poly modeling or further enlargement of its image is expected, then it is necessary to build a model with a large number of polygons.
-If it is supposed to look at the model from a distance without zooming in, a small number of polygons aka low poly modeling will be enough.
-Such models will be referred to as high poly and low poly respectively.
+If a detailed study of the object is supposed, that is, high-polygonal modeling or a further increase in its image, then it is necessary to build a model with a large number of polygons.
+If it is supposed to look at the model from afar without zooming in, then a small amount of polygons aka low poly modeling will suffice.
+Such models will be called high poly and low poly, respectively.

-Despite the fact that polygonal modeling is used quite often, especially in the creation of three-dimensional computer games in real time, recently there has been a transition from modeling polygons to working with splines (spline or curve modeling).
+Despite the fact that polygon modeling is used quite often, especially when creating three-dimensional computer games in real time, recently there has been a transition from modeling with polygons to working with splines (spline or curve modeling).

 NURBS and Curve Modeling

-The spline lines are defined by a three-dimensional set of control points in space, which determine the smoothness of the curve.
-All splines are reduced to a spline skeleton, on the basis of which an envelope three-dimensional geometric surface will be created.
-Curve modeling is used to create fluid organic shapes and patterns.
-There are other more complex spline objects in the various programs that allow working with splines.
-The advantage of spline objects is that they have flexible settings and one can always return to changing their shape.
+Spline lines are defined by a three-dimensional set of control points in space that determine the smoothness of the curve.
+All splines are reduced to a spline skeleton, on the basis of which an enveloping three-dimensional geometric surface will be created.
+Curve modeling is used to create smooth organic shapes and patterns.
+In various programs that allow you to work with splines, there are more complex spline objects.
+The advantage of spline objects is that they have flexible settings and you can always return to changing their shape.

 Meshing here is an organic process.
 It is best to use a graphics tablet.
-Artists completely immerse themselves in creativity and sculpt without thinking about polygons, the number of which can reach millions.
+Artists are completely immersed in creativity and sculpt without thinking about polygons, the number of which can reach millions.
 The process becomes much faster and much more efficient.
 Digital sculpting is the number one technology when it comes to creating photorealistic objects.

-Most digital sculpture modeling tools use deformation of the surface of the polygonal model, making it possible to make it convex or concave.
+Most digital sculpting modeling tools use the deformation of the surface of a polygonal model, allowing it to be convex or concave.
 Other tools work on the principle of voxel geometry, the volume of which depends on the pixel image used.
-In digital sculpture, as in working with clay, the artist can build up the surface by adding new layers, or vice versa, remove the excess by erasing the layers.
+In digital sculpture, as in clay work, the artist can build up the surface by adding new layers, or vice versa, remove excess by erasing layers.
 All tools deform the geometry of the model in different ways, which makes the modeling process easier and richer.

-It’s more about designs that are created automatically under the control of an artist.
-Thus, one can create objects, environments and entire locations by setting certain user parameters and significantly reduce the time of work.
-Various modeling packages such as Bryce or Terragen include a large number of presets for buildings, natural elements and animals to quickly design the desired environment.
-Also, modelers can change the parameters of precipitation, foliage density, range of heights and much more in a variety of natural locations such as the sea coast, forests, deserts, mountains, and so on.
+It’s more about design, which is created automatically under the control of the artist.
+Thus, you can create objects, environments, and entire locations by setting certain user parameters and significantly reducing the time of work.
+Various modeling packages such as Bryce or Terragen include a large number of presets for buildings, natural elements, and animals to quickly design your desired environment.
+Also, modellers can change the parameters of precipitation, foliage density, height range, and much more in a wide variety of natural locations, such as the sea coast, forests, deserts, mountains, and so on.

 There are many different tools for procedural modeling.
-SpeedTree, for example, allows generating an infinite number of trees and vegetation, each of which will look unique.
-There are options for changing the height of trees, the number of branches and leaves, corners and curls, etc.
+SpeedTree, for example, allows you to generate an infinite number of trees and vegetation, each of which will look unique.
+There are options to change the height of trees, the number of branches and leaves, etc.

-Also known as the subdivision method, this type is close to polygon modeling.
-Its essence lies in reshaping an initial elementary object such as a cube or a sphere in order to achieve the desired shape.
-After the intended shape has been achieved, the modeler then subdivides the mesh, smoothens out sharp corners and adds detail.
-These procedures are repeated until the model gets the desired look.
+This type, also known as the subdivision method, is close to polygonal modeling.
+Its essence lies in changing the shape of the original elementary object, such as a cube or sphere, to achieve the desired shape.
+Once the desired shape has been achieved, the modeler subdivides the mesh, smoothes sharp corners, and adds detail.
+These procedures are repeated until the model acquires the desired form.

 Some call it edge modeling.
-It also refers to the polygonal type of 3D object creation.
-Its difference from the subdivision method is that here the artist creates a model step by step based on the initial outline and gradually adds polygon loops along the already created polygons.
+This also applies to the polygonal type of 3D object creation.
+Its difference from the subdivision method is that here the artist builds a model step by step based on the initial outline and gradually adds polygonal loops along the already created polygons.
 The gaps between them are filled in the process.

-This method is used when it is difficult to clearly work out the meshes using box modeling.
-For example, a human face requires a more comprehensive approach than just elementary reshaping.
-Each part of the face is more conveniently formed by creating initial outlines for the nose, mouth and eyes, and only then filling them in from the inside.
+This method is used when it is difficult to clearly define meshes using box modeling.
+For example, the human face requires a more complex approach than just a simple reshaping.
+It is more convenient to form each part of the face, creating the initial outlines of the nose, mouth, and eyes, and only then filling them in from the inside.

-Image-based modeling is commonly used in the film and entertainment industries..
+Image-based modeling is commonly used in the film and entertainment industry.

 How to Choose a Perfect Art Style for Your 3D Game

-When it comes to art styles, even Google throws up its hands (or whatever it can throw up).
+When it comes to art styles, even Google throws up its hands (or whatever it may be).

 Unlike fine art, the approach to creating game art is somewhat more dynamic.
-Many different styles are often combined here and the line between them is so blurred that there is no point in trying to classify them.
-In addition to game design, there is a gameplay, mechanics, and history, which also affect perception.
+It often combines many different styles and the line between them is so blurred that it makes no sense to try to classify them.
+In addition to game design, there is gameplay, mechanics, and history that also affect perception.

-To get a rough idea of which game style is best for you, try to answer the following questions.
-At first glance, they seem to have little to do with the concept of style, but in the end, if you have clear answers, the desired style will be determined by itself.
+To get a rough idea of which play style suits you best, try answering the following questions.
+At first glance, it seems that they have little to do with the concept of style, but in the end, with clear answers, the desired style will determine itself.

-We’ve talked about a lot of aspects related to 3D art.
-This direction is actively developing right in front of our eyes and it would be unforgivable negligence to overlook the curious and bright path of its evolution.
-At this point, we, the creators and storytellers of 3D art, finish for today.
+We’ve talked about many aspects related to 3D art.
+This direction is actively developing right before our eyes, and it would be unforgivable negligence not to notice the curious and bright path of its evolution.
+This is where we, the creators and storytellers of 3D art, end for today.
 And you can always admire our 3D art portfolio and consult with us about your 3D art project.